noahm/Userscripts/gwj/readme.md

 * `disableEditorShortcuts.user.js` - Disable the keyboard shortcuts in the post composition box to avoid the bugs that sometimes insert tags while typing
 * `GWJthreadignore.user.js` - Put a thread on your ignore list to keep it from appearing in topic lists

-Not yet updated for the new site design:
+No longer updated:

-* `GWJhidepnc.user.js` - Hide all P&C threads (partially functional, might not be updatable)
+* `GWJhidepnc.user.js` - Hide all P&C threads (not feasible with the new site design)

 ## Installation